chisty/asp.net-web-api-articles/serialization-and-model-binding.md

 ## Negotiating the content

-The *HTTP specification (RFC 2616)* defines content negotiation as *ìthe process of selecting the best representation for a given response when there are multiple representations available.î*
+The *HTTP specification (RFC 2616)* defines content negotiation as *‚Äúthe process of selecting the best representation for a given response when there are multiple representations available.‚Äù*

-Itís not always possible for the server to return data as per the requested format.
+It‚Äôs not always possible for the server to return data as per the requested format.
 So, the client and server can negotiate and decide the best representation of data.
 The requested format is determined by inspecting the request header.

 ### How to do it